Textbook and Resources

 Exams are solo endeavours; no books, notes, phones, or other devices are permitted other than the 8.5x11-inch cheat sheet.

-Here are some concrete guidelines.
+Here are some concrete homework guidelines:

 • Never look at someone else's homework solutions.
-Otherwise you might turn in overly similar work.

 • If someone or something explains an answer to you, do not write down their exact words; instead, on your own write up your solution afterwards.